DbToolsBundle/benchmark-app/README.md

 The purpose of this application is to demonstrate these capabilities.

-In the `app/` directory, you will find a Symfony application that uses 4 different DBAL Doctrine connections, one for each of those database platform:
+In the `app/` directory, you will find a Symfony application that uses 4 different DBAL Doctrine connections, one for each of those database platforms:
 * SQLite
 * PostgreSQL
 * MariaDb